HOME GROWN: COLD HARDY CROPS

 Pro Tip: Harvest when the sprouts become the size of marbles.

-Pro Tip: Garden Gallery Organic Container Mix is the perfect base to give your patio vegetables a great start.
+Pro Tip: Garden Gallery Organic Container Soil is the perfect base to give your patio vegetables a great start.

 Perfect for salads, soups or just something to crunch on, celery is an ideal cold-weather crop.
 One of the reasons that celery continues to be a fan favourite is for its high-water content.
 However, to get that crunchy consistency means making sure that celery gets a lot of water.
 Take advantage of the rainy spring weather, by planting your celery in the ground early.